The Red Book

-The red book!
 We’ve all been given one by our midwife or health visitor shortly after the birth of our bundle of joy.
-This is your Child Development Record and amongst its pages you will find your baby’s growth charts.
+This is your Personal Child Health Record and amongst its pages, you will find your baby’s growth charts.

-How your baby grows in the first year of life terms of her weight and length is linked to her future health.
-This is why each baby born in the UK is issued with their ‘red book’ and why your Health Visitor likes you to pop along to the baby clinic to have her weighed at regular intervals.
+How your baby grows in the first year of life terms of her weight, length and head circumference is linked to her future health.
+This is why each baby born in the UK is issued with their ‘red book’ and why your Health Visitor likes you to pop along to the child health clinic to have her weighed at regular intervals.

-The charts were created by measuring thousands of babies born between 1997 and 2003 from 6 different countries who were born at full term, who were healthy and who had mummy’s who didn’t smoke and enjoyed a healthy pregnancy.
+The centile charts are published by the Royal College of Paediatrics & Child Health RCPCH and were created by measuring thousands of babies born between 1997 and 2003 from 6 different countries who were born at full term, who were healthy and who had mummy’s who didn’t smoke and enjoyed a healthy pregnancy.
 The babies were all predominantly breastfed for the first 4 months of life and were introduced to weaning foods by 6 months with continued breast milk throughout their first year.
-The researchers producing the charts were aiming to capture what optimal growth looks like.
+The researchers producing the centile charts were aiming to capture what optimal growth looks like.

 Therefore the growth charts in your red book describe how a baby should grow in pursuit of good health and are there to be used by parents and health care professionals together to assess whether your baby is thriving in the way we would expect.

-The lines on the growth chart are called centiles and show the expected pattern of growth.
-The numbers refer to the percentage of babies at or lower than the line, for example 50th centile means 50% of children are the same weight (or length) or less.
+The lines on the growth chart are called centiles (or percentiles) and show the expected pattern of growth.
+The numbers refer to the percentage of babies at or lower than the line, for example, a baby whose weight is on the 50th centile means that 50% of babies the same age as her are the same weight or less.

 What normal growth looks like?

-Your baby’s growth should follow a centile curve throughout their first year.
-They don’t need to be on an actual line, they can be between them, so long as their growth follows the shape of the curve.
+Your baby’s growth should follow a centile curve consistently throughout their first year.
+They don’t need to be on an actual line, they can be between them, so long as their growth roughly follows the shape of the curve.
+Fluctuations are normal and the key is to look at your baby’s changes in weight, length and head circumference over time.
 They don’t have to be on the same centile number for both weight and height, that’s what makes us all unique.
 Some of us are tall and thin, others shorter and heavier.
 Nevertheless, the majority of babies should track the same pattern throughout their first year and throughout childhood.